grigolet/MSA/README.md

 - Consider using Docker with adequate memory allocation
 - GPU acceleration can be enabled by setting `gpu=True` in the OCR reader

+## Security & Privacy

+This application:
+- **Processes images locally** - uploaded screenshots are processed in temporary directories and automatically cleaned up
+- **No data retention** - images and extracted data are not stored permanently by the application
+- **No network transmission** - all OCR processing happens on your local machine or Docker container
+- **Clean repository** - this repository contains no game screenshots or sensitive player data

 ## Contributing

 1. Fork the repository